Will Atkinson: Non-League

 On 5 November 2020, Atkinson signed with National League North club Alfreton Town.
 He played 13 games before the 2019–20 season was curtailed due to the ongoing COVID-19 pandemic in England.

 On 24 August 2021, Atkinson returned for a second spell at Southend United and, in doing so, reunited with former manager Phil Brown; he joined the National League club a short-term deal after impressing on trial.
 New manager Kevin Maher gave him a contract extension in January, praising Atkinson's work ethic and character.
 He played 35 matches in the 2021–22 campaign but was not offered a new contract in the summer, much to his surprise.

 On 28 June 2022, Atkinson returned to the National League North to join Boston United, with manager Paul Cox stating that "he was much sought after following his time at Southend and we are delighted to have him onboard".
 He played 37 league games in the 2022–23 season, with Boston posting a 15th-place finish, and was one of 13 players released by the club.

 Atkison signed with Mickleover of the Southern League Premier Division Central on 26 June 2023.
+There he transitioned into a ball-playing centre-back.
 He made 45 appearances in the 2023–24 season, including in the play-off semi-final defeat to AFC Telford United.
 He made 20 appearances in the 2024–25 campaign, which culinated in relegation out of the Northern Premier League Premier Division.
 Despite this relegation, he stayed on at the club.
+He was confirmed to be staying out at the end of the 2025–26 season after being named as Players Player of the Year.